haydenk/hugo-winston-theme-too/README.md

 **1. Install Hugo**

 To use this theme you will first need to have Hugo installed.
 Please follow the official [installation guide](https://gohugo.io/getting-started/installing/)

-> ⚠️ **Note:** Check your Hugo version - **Hugo Extended** is required!

-This theme uses [Hugo Pipes](https://gohugo.io/hugo-pipes/scss-sass/) to compile SCSS and minify assets which means if you are not using the Hugo extended version this theme will not work.
-To check your version of Hugo, run `hugo version`.
-Make sure you see **/extended** after the version number, for example _Hugo Static Site Generator v0.51/extended darwin/amd64 BuildDate: unknown_ You do not need to use version v0.51 specifically, it just needs to have the _/extended_ part.

 **2. Create a new Hugo site**